schadenfred/handsome_fencer-circle_c_i/README.md

 ...You are now ready to either a) greenfield a handsome new app or b) handsomize an existing one.

-## Greenfielding a hanfully dockerized Rails application:
+## Greenfielding a fully dockerized Rails application:

 1) Execute the install command: